aplus-framework/app/README.md

 #### Testing

-We extend PHPUnit to create our own
+We extend PHPUnit to create the
 [Testing Library](https://gitlab.com/aplus-framework/libraries/testing).

 You can unit test your code by running: